 Multidisciplinary Oncology Treatment Teams and Clinics

 Cancer treatment may vary depending upon the type of cancer, the stage of cancer, and the goal of treatment.
 Often, one or more treatment modalities may be used to provide the most complete treatment for the patient.
 Increasingly, it is common to use several treatment modalities concurrently (together) or in sequence.
-This is referred to as multi-modality treatment of the cancer and the modalities may include surgery, chemotherapy, biological therapy, or radiation therapy.
+This is referred to as multi-modality treatment of the cancer and the modalities may include surgery, chemotherapy, immunotherapy, or radiation therapy.
 For the majority of newly diagnosed cancer patients, the optimal treatment may be a multi-modality approach composed of standard therapies that have been established through extensive medical research.
 For other patients, the most appropriate therapy may still be under investigation and may be available only through a clinical trial.

 At the University of Florida Shands Cancer Center, multidisciplinary treatment teams are dedicated to the management of specific cancer types and sites through coordinated sub-specialty tumor boards and clinics.
 Whether you have a common or rare type of cancer, primary or recurrent cancer, physician and oncology professionals guide you through the diagnostic, treatment and after-care services for all types of adult and children’s cancers.
 Our comprehensive cancer program provides you with the finest leading-edge cancer prevention and treatment while giving physicians and healthcare professionals the opportunity to do their best work.